 The longer your hair is, the thinner the bottoms will get.
 Because they’re “older” than the rest of your new hair, they’re weaker, more prone to damage, and more likely to get split ends.
 To keep this from happening and ensure your ends continue to stay healthy, make sure to apply conditioner daily (and not just in a rub-in-rinse-off way: leave it on for at least five minutes while you’re showering before rinsing it out).

 Protect Your Hair

-To keep those same strands from getting damaged or worn out, make sure you keep heat styling to a minimum and always protect with serums when you do.
+To keep those same strands from getting damaged or worn out, every hair-stylist will tell you to make sure you keep heat styling to a minimum and always protect with serums when you do.
 Go for a heat-resistant sealant serum that creates a heat-proof seal around the cuticle of your hair, protecting it from heat damage and giving your hair lots of shine in the process.
 This will keep your hair from breaking off and taking longer to grow.